mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 such as an orbital highport or aboard generation starship should use the Space Habitat package instead.

 15

 alternate character creation

-TRAVELLER

 COLONIST

 STR — INT — BENEFITS
 DEX — EDU -1 Cr5000, Rifle or Carbine
 END +1 SOC —
 SKILLS

-Athletics (strength) 1, Drive 0, Gun Combat
-(slug) 1, Jack-of-All-Trades 1, Mechanic 0, Medic
+Athletics (strength) 1, Drive 0, Gun Combat (slug) 1, Jack-of-All-Trades 1, Mechanic 0, Medic
 0, Navigation 0, Profession 0, Recon 0 Survival 2

 The Colonist package is
 available to Travellers who